Shinga13/voting-bot/DOCUMENTATION.md

 ### Parameters
 - `enabled` (required): True / False.
 True enables the feature, False diables it.

+## channel-reminders
+### Description
+Enables / disables reminders in the voting channel, pinging the relevant members and roles.
+### Parameters
+- `enabled` (required): True / False.
+True enables the feature, False diables it.

+## individual-reminders
+### Description
+Enables / disables reminders via DM to the relevant members.
+### Parameters
+- `enabled` (required): True / False.
+True enables the feature, False diables it.

 ## un-register-voter
 ### Description
 Manually unregisters a voter.
 Denies this user to vote.
 Already cast roles will become invalid when the vote ends.